-The foreign military sale request included in a notification to the US Congress on Wednesday is the first by a Gulf country after the Camp David Summit between President Barack Obama and Arabian Gulf leaders.
+The foreign military sale request was included in a notification made to the US Congress on Wednesday is the first by a Gulf country after the Camp David Summit between President Barack Obama and Arabian Gulf leaders.

 Among the highlights of the February LoR reported by Defense News were:

 - Four 3,500-ton "frigate-like warships" capable of anti-air warfare, armed with an eight-to-16-cell vertical launch system (VLS) capable of launching Standard SM-2 missiles; fitted with an "Aegis or like" combat system using "SPY-1F or similar" radars; able to operate Sikorsky MH-60R helicopters; with a speed of 35 knots.

 - class="li1">Six 2,500-ton warships with combat systems compatible with the frigates, able to operate MH-60R helos.

 - class="li1">20 to 24 fast patrol vessels about 40 to 45 meters long, powered by twin diesels.